github/docs/content/rest/reference/repos.md

 #### Callback URLs

-Callback URLs can use the `http://` protocol. {% if enterpriseServerVersions contains currentVersion and currentVersion ver_lt "enterprise-server@2.20" %}You can also `github://` callbacks to specify a GitHub service.
+Callback URLs can use the `http://` protocol.
-{% data reusables.apps.deprecating_github_services_ghe %}
-{% endif %}

     # Send updates to postbin.org
     http://postbin.org/123

-{% if enterpriseServerVersions contains currentVersion and currentVersion ver_lt "enterprise-server@2.20" %}
-    # Send updates to Campfire
-    github://campfire?subdomain=github&room=Commits&token=abc123
-{% endif %}

 #### Subscribing